RWTH-HPC/effort-log/README.md

 * The project file (\*.pro) may contain the username of the system you are currently logged in.
 Please check this file before sharing it.

 ## How this information is stored safely by EffortLog
 EffortLog can be configured to encrypt all user related files to ensure the safety and privacy of its users.
 All project files and log files are then encrypted with a strong 256-bit AES encryption.
 The user sets a password for each project on project-setup.
-To manually encrypt the log files a current version of [OpenSSL](https://www.openssl.org)  is required.
-Encryption can be done via command-line with the following command:
+To manually decrypt the log files a current version of [OpenSSL](https://www.openssl.org)  is required.
+Decryption can be done via command-line with the following command:
-    `openssl enc -aes-256-cbc -d -in <decrypted file>.json -out encrypted_file`
+    `openssl enc -aes-256-cbc -d -in <encrypted log file>.json -out <decrypted log file>`
 Notes:
 * Encryption is disabled by default.
 Add `-config crypt` to your qmake flags to enable encryption.
 * Choosing a complex and unique password for each project is crucial to ensure privacy!